After seeing several positive reviews for the Niche Blitzkrieg (NBK) system I thought I would take a look to discover if it was as good as promised.

 There is also a link to the support center where you can submit a ticket and wait for a reply.

-A program that offers very little in help or support to their members, can’t be recommended.
+A program that offers very little in help or support to its members, can’t be recommended.
 Someone creating an affiliate marketing site for the first time will have questions and need support.

 How much does it cost?